pinf/loader-js/demos/ACE/README.md

     to load the worker class **ASYNC**.
 This may be causing the [modified worker_client](https://github.com/pinf/loader-js/blob/6740bd1fd8bb49974c145ca98fde92d67458786c/demos/ACE/editor/modules/ace/worker/worker_client.js) to call the worker class before it is initialized.
     * **FIX: The worker_client must wait until the client is fully initilized.**
+  * The worker seems to be loaded twice for some reason.
+Likely related to issue above.

 Developing